etingof/talks/pyvo-optional-static-typing/source/slides.rst

 ======

 * Variables, types and their interplay
-* Why type checking?
+* Why checking types?
-* Function and variable annotations
-* Type hints
+* Type checkers
-* Static typing showcases
 * Adoption of static typing

 Variable